 Relief By Separation of Liability § 6015(c)

-To request separation of liability relief, a taxpayer must have filed a joint return and the request for relief must be filed no later than 2 years from when collection activities began with respect to the requesting spouse.
-The taxpayer also must meet one of the following requirements at the time he or she files the request for relief on Form 8857:
+To request separation of liability relief, a taxpayer must have filed a joint return, the request for relief must be filed no later than 2 years from when collection activities began with respect to the requesting spouse, and Form 8857 must be filed.
+The taxpayer also must meet one of the following requirements at the time he or she files the request for relief.

 - The taxpayer must no longer be married to, or is legally separated from, the spouse with whom the joint return was filed from which relief is requested.
 Under this rule, a taxpayer is no longer married if he is widowed.
 Marital status is determined as of the date the election is filed.
-See § 7703 for purposes of determining marital status.
-If it is established that the taxpayer signed the joint return under duress, then it is not a joint return, and the taxpayer is not liable for amounts from that return.
-However, the taxpayer may be required to file a separate return for that tax year, or
+See § 7703 for purposes of determining marital status, or

 - Taxpayer must not be a member of the same household as the spouse with whom the joint return was filed at any time during the 12-month period ending on the date he files Form 8857.
 Even if the taxpayer meets these two requirements, a request for separation of liability will not be granted in the following situations: